Aarón Sánchez (chef): Career

 Sánchez went on to become chef of Mexican New York eatery Centrico, which closed in 2012.

 He opened the restaurant Johnny Sánchez in Baltimore with fellow chef John Besh in August 2014.
 The Baltimore location closed in September 2017.
 The pair opened a second Johnny Sánchez location in October 2014 in New Orleans.
 As of February 2019, Besh is no longer a part of Johnny Sánchez; Aarón Sánchez and partners, Miles Landrem and Drew Mire, purchased and now own the restaurant.
 The three partners also are planning to develop a second restaurant in New Orleans, eyeing the Mid-City area, though the name and location have not been announced.

 In 2017, he joined MasterChef US Season 8 as a judge alongside Gordon Ramsay and Christina Tosi, replacing Graham Elliot, to taste and help judge contestants' cooking and baking with Ramsay and Tosi in order to crown the next MasterChef.
 He is an expert in many cooking techniques and global cuisines, but his specialty of cooking traditional Mexican cuisine is often used throughout the season.

 In 2019, he guest-starred on the first episode of Gordon Ramsay's 24 Hours to Hell and Back season 2 as an extra expeditor, and revealed he lives nearby to The Trolley Café in New Orleans.
 Sánchez released a memoir, Where I Come From: Life Lessons From a Latino Chef, on October 1, 2019.

+He is also a recurring judge on Chopped.

 In 2020, he guest judged a Mexican food challenge on season 19 of Hell's Kitchen.